 Becoming an allied health professional support worker

-If you are looking for a career that combines a challenge, an excellent employment package and the reward of doing something really worthwhile, the allied health professions (AHP) offer a wide range of opportunities.
+The allied health professions offer a career that combines a challenge, an excellent employment package and the reward of doing something really worthwhile.

 This section of our website explains how to prepare yourself so that you can apply for a job as an AHP support worker.